-Allegations of interference in reasonable enjoyment involving concerns for the presence of security cameras arise from time-to-time where tenants raise the issue of privacy breach; however, where cameras are installed for a legitimate purpose, such as to security cameras installed to curtail vandalism or other wrongful conduct, any interference with privacy is, generally, deemed reasonable rather than as a substantial interference.
+Allegations of interference in reasonable enjoyment involving concerns for the presence of security cameras arise from time-to-time where tenants raise the issue of privacy breach; however, where cameras are installed legitimately for a bona fide purpose, such as to curtail vandalism or other wrongful conduct, any interference with privacy is, generally, deemed a reasonable interference rather than as a substantial interference.
 This issue arose in the case of M. K. and S. A. v.
 R. B., CET-63266-16 (Re), 2017 CanLII 28532 wherein the Landlord Tenant Board said:

 30. I am not satisfied that the presence of cameras outside the rental unit substantially interferes with the reasonable enjoyment of the Tenants.
 I acknowledge the concerns of the Tenants regarding the privacy of their daughters, this may be interference but it does not arise to the level of substantial.
 The Landlord has a legitimate purpose for the installation of the cameras which is to provide security to both parties.
 The information is stored on the Landlord’s computer.
 The cameras are located outside the home and it is reasonable that the cameras cover the common entry door to the home as this is likely where an attempted break and enter would occur.
 This claim is dismissed.

-A very common dispute between a landlord and tenant alleging breach of privacy involves concerns for illegal entry by the landlord, or an agent of the landlord, into the rental unit without first providing proper notice of entry to the tenant.
-The requirements of proper notice require that a landlord only enter the rental unit of a tenant for specific reasons outlined within, and notice of entry, as prescribed within the Residential Tenancies Act, 2006 whereat section 25, section 26, and section 27, it is stated:
+A very common dispute between a landlord and tenant alleging breach of privacy involves concerns for illegal entry by the landlord, or an agent of the landlord such as a building superintendant, into the rental unit without first providing proper notice of entry to the tenant.
+The requirements of proper notice require that a landlord only enter the rental unit of a tenant for specific reasons outlined within the Residential Tenancies Act, 2006 whereat section 25, section 26, and section 27, it is stated:

 26 (1) A landlord may enter a rental unit at any time without written notice,